Greek Sculpture Made Simple

 Some serenity endured, however, in sculptures like The Three Graces (2nd Century) and Venus de Milo (c.100).

 If the High Classical period set the standard for the High Renaissance, the Hellenistic period was the prototype for sculptors of the Mannerist and Baroque movements.
 Not surprisingly, therefore, size became an important factor, with sculptors vying to create bigger and more awesome sculptures: a process which culminated in the Colossus of Rhodes, by Chares of Lindos - a structure roughly the same size as the Statue of Liberty.
+It was later listed as one of the Seven Wonders of the Ancient World, by the Greek poet Antipater of Sidon.

 Perhaps the most extraordinary monument to the "Baroque expressionism" of Greek Hellenistic sculpture was the huge Pergamon Altar of Zeus, built over 30 years (c.180-150).
 (See also: Hellenistic Statues and Reliefs.)
 The monument celebrated the crucial role of the Kings of Pergamon, as frontier guards of Greek civilization in Asia Minor, and illustrates their numerous triumphs over barbarian forces encroaching from the east.
 Second only to the Parthenon frieze, the Pergamon Altar is the most extensive example of Greek monumental sculpture known to art.
 The outer frieze depicts The battle of the Gods and the Giants in all its unrestrained violence, while the internal reliefs exhibit a more controlled style of narrative, pointing to later developments in relief sculpture, such as Trajan's Column in Rome, 250 years later: for more details, see: Relief Sculpture of Ancient Rome.
 For more about early phases of Italian sculpture, painting and architecture, see: Hellenistic Roman Art.